 Everything started with analog gear and recording consoles, and today’s DAWs take direct influence from the past.
-Large format consoles have thousands of switches, transistors, capacitors, relays and other components that make the elaborate device work.
-These large intricate and complicated tools are true marvels of electrical engineering.
-Today it’s easy to take for granted just how remarkable consoles are, techniques that were previously only accomplished with a console, tape machine, and meticulous editing, are now easily done within a computer.
+Large format consoles have thousands of switches, transistors, capacitors, relays, and other components that make the elaborate device work.
+These large intricate, and complicated tools are true marvels of electrical engineering.
+Today it’s easy to take for granted just how remarkable consoles are.
+Techniques previously only accomplished with a console, tape machine, and meticulous editing are now easily done within a computer.

-I’m not here to debate if analog or digital is better, I’ll leave that to Gearslutz and Facebook groups (spoiler alert: it doesn’t matter, and you should use whatever works for you) but I am here to honor the great recording consoles that paved the way for modern recording techniques.
-I put a list together of some classic consoles that have been heard on countless of hit records (and even more that weren’t hits) and decided to write about their history and what makes them unique.
-Some people like to experience the nostalgia of classic cars, clothing, toys, or art, well I like consoles and audio gear.
+I’m not here to debate if analog or digital is better, I’ll leave that to Gearslutz and Facebook groups (spoiler alert: it doesn’t matter, and you should use whatever works for you), but I am here to honor the great recording consoles that paved the way for modern recording techniques.
+I made a list of some classic consoles that have been heard on countless hit records (and even more that weren’t hits) and decided to write about their history and what makes them unique.
+Some people like to experience the nostalgia of classic cars, clothing, toys, or art; well, I like consoles and audio gear.

-They continued to revise the 4000 series and in 1979 changed the game with the breakthrough 4000 E series which was unlike anything the industry had seen before.
-It was the first console to have a dedicated dynamics section which added a compressor/gate/expander on every channel.
-It also included the company’s famous fully parametric equalizer which allowed engineers to boost and cut frequencies with incredible detail and accuracy.
-These two things coupled with the consoles flexible routing was the catalyst for what I consider a renaissance in the art of mixing during the ’80s.
-These feature-packed consoles allowed engineers to explore new creative techniques that let them hone in on more modern, polished sounding productions.
+They continued to revise the 4000 series and, in 1979, changed the game with the breakthrough 4000 E series, which was unlike anything the industry had seen before.
+It was the first console to have a dedicated dynamics section, which added a compressor/gate/expander on every channel.
+It also included the company’s famous fully parametric equalizer, which allowed engineers to boost and cut frequencies with incredible detail and accuracy.
+These two things, coupled with the console’s flexible routing was the catalyst for what I consider a renaissance in the art of mixing during the ’80s.
+These feature-packed consoles allowed engineers to explore new creative techniques to hone in on more modern, polished sounding productions.
 Gated toms, reverbs, scooped mids, a ton of compression, and layering were all new techniques that were only possible because of SSL consoles new features.
-All of this flexibility gave access to a whole new palette of colors for engineers to paint with and changed the way music would be heard forever.
+This flexibility gave access to a whole new palette of colors for engineers to paint with and changed the way music would be heard forever.

 In 1987, the company introduced the 4000 G Series console, which had a slightly different EQ section.
 The G Series equalizer used steeper filter slopes and incorporated a variable proportional-Q design, which automatically adjusts the Q value as you boost or cut.